svaibhav07codez/Poker-in-Java/README.md

 has many static functions which can be used to find who has a better hand , this also has the public static void main

 oops concepts involed:
-the oops concepts that we have sed here are inheritance ,execption handelling and data encapsulation
+the oops concepts that we have sed here are inheritance, exception handeling and data encapsulation